-Travel courses may count in the Global and Cross-Cultural course list.
+Travel courses may count as Exploration.
 A travel course must be taught by a Barton College faculty member who accompanies the student, must contain rigorous reading and writing requirements, and must be approved by the Curriculum Committee.
 Any student participating in a travel course must sign the Barton College indemnity agreement.